Abjayon-Consultancy-Pvt-Ltd/ng-starter-kit/CONTRIBUTING.md

 - [x] Proper description, incase you think commit messages was not enough to explain the code change.(optional)
 - [x] Passing of all pre-commit hooks.

+## Suggesting code improvements

+Maintaining the high quality of code is most important for us.
+If you see anywhere space for code improvements please raise the PR with code change or just add an issue with the suggested changes and if possible please also add a reference or article for us to implement.

 ## Steps for contributing code change or documentation.

 Please follow these initial steps for forking and cloning https://medium.com/@jenweber/your-first-open-source-contribution-a-step-by-step-technical-guide-d3aca55cc5a6